A quick lunch you can prepare in just 15 minutes, this Grilled Vegetable Hummus Wrap has a smoky, savory balsamic flavor that's perfect for lunch.

 Instructions

 - Get the grill going.
 I heat mine to just over medium.
 While it's heating, place the peppers, mushrooms, and onion into a bowl.
-Drizzle the olive oil and balsamic vinegar over the vegetables and toss.
+Drizzle the oil and balsamic vinegar over the vegetables and toss.

 - Grill the veggies by placing them on the main grill about an inch apart.
 Cook for 5-6 minutes but keep a close eye on them so they don't burn!
 Turn them once.
 Every grill is slightly different.
 You want the veggies to be soft but not scalded.